kezenator/adventofcode/README.md

       this would be coming - and I find this part of Rust very difficult because the isize/usize stuff really seems to get in the way.
-    * Will re-write with some better helpers.
+    * Re-write with a better library after the fact.